45 Unique Cultural Experiences to Inspire Your Next Trip

 Soaking in a private onsen in Hakone

-A ryokan is a traditional Japanese inn featuring onsens with hot, mineral rich waters and traditional rooms with tatami mats.
+A ryokan is a traditional Japanese inn that allow guests to relax in a homey and comfortable setting.
+Most ryokans feature onsens where you soak in a hot, mineral-rich volcanic bath.
 The first ryokan opened in 718 AD and has been a central part of Japanese culture ever since.

 See our 2 week Japan itinerary, which includes a stop in the countryside for a ryokan experience.